Derenzis v. Gore Mutual Insurance Company, 2023 CanLII 58532 (ON LAT)

 3. Draft memorandum by LAT legal counsel;

-4. Hand-written notes by Ms. Kowal on adjudicative team meetings regarding consultations on legal and policy matters involving the exercise of adjudicative discretion;
+4. Hand-written notes by the former adjudicator on adjudicative team meetings regarding consultations on legal and policy matters involving the exercise of adjudicative discretion;

 5. A LAT Duty Bulletin summarizing legal advice and internal consultations involving the exercise of adjudicative discretion; and

-6. A performance review of Ms. Kowal from 2021, the year her appointment ended, as well her handwritten notes from a review in 2017
+6. A performance review of the former adjudicator from 2021, the year their appointment ended, as well their handwritten notes from a review in 2017

 The issues are distilled as follows: